Tackling the Sustainable Development Goals One by One

 While we’re at it, let’s make sure that we take a responsible approach to consumption and production, climate action, caring for life below water and on land, peace and justice.
 Of course, to achieve all of these tasks, we’ll need to develop strong institutions and partnerships.

-Sustainable Development Goals are Contagious
+Tackling the Sustainable Development Goals with Music

 Flocabulary breaks down the United Nation’s huge sustainable development mission step by step into two minutes with some snappy hip-hop music.
 You may find yourself singing along with the syncopated rhythm.